Remember Aly & AJ? Well, you probably won’t once you hear the duo’s first single under the name, 78Violet, which is surprisingly boring.

 I seriously hope after six years of musical retirement, 78Violet has something more in store for their followers on the rest of their album, because this is sort of pathetic:

-Are you thrilled about Aly & AJ’s return to music through 78Violet?78violet, aj michalka, aly michalka, Disney
+Are you thrilled about Aly & AJ’s return to music through 78Violet?Tags: 78violet, aj michalka, aly michalka, Disney